 What your dog eats can significantly affect their wellbeing.
 Giving them food that contains the proper nutrition needed to keep a dog healthy is just one way you can help maintain optimum emotional and physical health.
 So, check out the advantages of grain-free dog food and make a promise to cut out human treats.

-Being active is a sure-fire way to boost mental and physical health — and that goes for canines and humans alike.
+Being active is a sure-fire way to boost mental and physical health.
+Aand that goes for canines and humans alike.
 If your dog is stressed, extend your walk time by 10 or 15 minutes.
 Or head into the garden once a day to play fetch.
-Taking them swimming is a great way to tire out your anxious pooch and an excellent stress booster — granted that your dog actually enjoys the water.
+Taking them swimming is a great way to tire out your anxious pooch and an excellent stress booster.
+As long as your dog actually enjoys the water.

 3. Intellectual stimulation

 A dog’s brain also needs to be stimulated.
 There are tangible benefits to ensuring that your dog is intellectually stimulated, such as using puzzle toys.
 Problem-solving makes a dog feel satisfied and gives greater peace of mind.
 Boredom can affect a dog just as it can us humans.